 BEPS compatibility of transfer pricing in Malaysia

-Malaysia is implementing many of the recommendation of the BEPS initiative, including the requirement of local and master files and country-by-country-reporting.
+Malaysia is implementing many of the recommendations of the BEPS initiative, including the requirement of local and master files and country-by-country-reporting.